Get in touch

 Our service extends beyond licencing and compliance.
 We spend significant time understanding our clients, their culture, ambitions and roadmap.
 We understand where they are and where they want to be and achieve.
 We help them achieve this transition.
 In addition to our above services, we help our clients with related and third-party services, to enable them to offer payment services smoothly.

 With our authorised payment institution (API) licence authorisation service, we will discuss your requirements and the payment services you wish to offer.
 We will assess your business model, directors and senior management team, their experience and suitability as well as your governance (risk & compliance), operations, structure, business model and viability, to ensure that you will meet the regulator's requirements.
-Following our assessment, we will provide you with a realistic and honest assessment on application strength, as well as making our recommendations.
+Following our assessment, we will provide you with a realistic and honest assessment of application strength, as well as make our recommendations.

 The authorised payment institution (API) requires careful planning and in-depth preparation.
-A large amount of documents are required to be drafted for the authorised payment institution (API) application, including a business plan, programme of operations, risk and compliance policy and framework, security procedures and policies, anti-money laundering etc. We are able to help you prepare all the required policies, procedures, and documents to ensure you achieve authorisation and avoid any delays in doing so.
+A large number of documents are required to be drafted for the authorised payment institution (API) application, including a business plan, a programme of operations, risk and compliance policy and framework, security procedures and policies, anti-money laundering etc. We are able to help you prepare all the required policies, procedures, and documents to ensure you achieve authorisation and avoid any delays in doing so.

 FREE INITIAL CONSULTATION